 A good Design proposal is always a way to show our customers that we are, as freelancers, professionals.
 It is also a tool to explain our customers; processes, design development and finally that professional design has a cost.

-It is our responsibility as designers help the client understand the difference between a professional design and one that is not, and also explain the creative process that leads a project.
-The customer does not have to know.
+It is our responsibility as designers to help the client understand the difference between professional design and one that is not, and also explain the creative process that leads a project.
+The customer does not have to know all this.

 Part 1.
 Introduction and presentation.

 Dear Mr. X

 Thank you to consider our services to develop your_____________ that it will not only be versatile, attractive and with great quality, but becomes a true nexus of interaction with your customers.